marcelopovoa/machine_learning_exercises/README.md

 Regression estimating house prices based on previous house sales, using features like house size (sqft), number of bathrooms and so on...
 We manually calculate the Gradient Descent of the regression algorithm for multiple regression cases.

+## Overfitting demo using Ridge Lasso Regression
+On a synthetic dataset of sinusoidal form, see the weight behavior with different polynomial degrees.
+Then using Ridge regression, see the behavior of the lambda penalty (l2 penalty).
+Finally using Lasso see how it impacts overfitting.

+## Overfitting demo using Ridge Regression with cross validation
+We'll test L2 values and pick the best one using cross validation